Usman Khawaja: 2023 Ashes

-However, despite his rich vein of during the entirety of Ashes he also found himself for all the wrong reasons especially for his involvement in the confrontation with members of Marylebone Cricket Club in the Lord's pavilion during the second match of the series in wake of aftermath the infamous runout of Jonny Bairstow which was a huge talking point throughout the Ashes series.
+However, despite his rich vein of during the entirety of Ashes he also found himself for all the wrong reasons especially for his involvement in the confrontation with members of Marylebone Cricket Club in the Lord's pavilion during the second match of the series in wake of aftermath the infamous stumping of Jonny Bairstow which was a huge talking point throughout the Ashes series.
 Khawaja further lashed out at the behaviour of the MCC members calling their behaviour to be disrespectful.
-He alongside his opening partner David Warner had engaged in an heated exchange with MCC members as the Australians went to their dressing room at lunch session.
+He alongside his opening partner David Warner had engaged in a heated exchange with MCC members as the Australians went to their dressing room at the lunch session.

-Khawaja made stunning revelations about the 2023 Ashes crowd where he insisted that “the crowd this time was far worse than anything I’ve experienced” pointing out to the constant abuse and derogatory slurs, remarks he received from the English crowd and lashed out at the crowd for treating him with disdain as he vented his frustrations to Wisden Cricket Monthly in an exclusive interview.
-He further elaborated that certain people in the crowd brought about his past failures and struggles in English conditions when he was part of Aussies side in 2013 and 2019 for the Ashes series down under.
-He also pointed out that majority of the English crowd made remarks saying “you’re crap, you’re shit, you’re useless, you can’t score runs here” despite him being in the form of his life for the past eighteen odd months scoring bulk of runs in test cricket.
-He also expressed his grief over the fact that he is being taken for granted by certain fans for his politeness whereas he also compared English cricket crowd with that of rowdy football crowd highlighting the aggression and abuse hurled at him during the Ashes series.
+Khawaja made stunning revelations about the 2023 Ashes crowd where he insisted that “the crowd this time was far worse than anything I’ve experienced”, pointing out to the constant abuse and derogatory slurs, remarks he received from the English crowd, lashing out at the crowd for treating him with disdain as he vented his frustrations to Wisden Cricket Monthly in an exclusive interview.
+He further elaborated that certain people in the crowd brought about his past failures and struggles in English conditions when he was part of the touring Australian teams of 2013 and 2019 Ashes series'.
+He also pointed out that majority of the English crowd made remarks saying “you’re crap, you’re shit, you’re useless, you can’t score runs here” despite him being in the form of his life for the past eighteen odd months scoring a bulk of runs in test cricket.
+He also expressed his grief over the fact that he is being taken for granted by certain fans for his politeness, whereas he also compared English cricket crowd with that of a rowdy football crowd highlighting the aggression and abuse hurled at him during the Ashes series.

-Khawaja ended up rectifying his abysmal track record in English conditions by aggregating a tally of 496 runs in the five-match series including as he made the most out of the opportunity cashing in on by letting his bat do the talk eventually silencing his critics who were bragging about Khawaja's poor record in England.
-His old school cricket style was compared to that of England's opening batsman Zak Crawley with the latter making 480 runs with Bazball styled approach by scoring runs in brisk pace without consuming too many dot deliveries.
+Khawaja ended up rectifying his abysmal track record in English conditions by aggregating a tally of 496 runs during the five-match series, including making the most of the opportunity, cashing in by letting his batting do the talking to eventually silence his critics who were bragging about Khawaja's poor record in England.
+His old school cricket style was compared to that of England's opening batsman Zak Crawley, with the latter making 480 runs with a Bazball styled approach by scoring runs in brisk pace without consuming too many dot deliveries.